comatory/html-tetris/README.md

 `npm run test` runs a test suite.
 I only covered some parts of the code because I intended to have fun.

+## Deployment

+Since the source code is using native ES modules, the deployment is as simple as placing the contents of `src/` directory onto a web server.